 Men’s Basketball Gets By Binghamton, 77-62

-Bronx, NY – Forty years ago today Apollo 17 astronauts Eugene Cernan and Harrison Schmitt became the last humans to walk on the moon.
-One year earlier, the Fordham men’s basketball squad opened the season 11-0 on the way to a 26-win season.
+Bronx, NY – Fifty years ago today Apollo 17 astronauts Eugene Cernan and Harrison Schmitt became the last humans to walk on the moon.
+Two years earlier, the Fordham men’s basketball squad opened the season 11-0 on the way to a 26-win season.
 The 2022-2023 Fordham basketball team is doing its best to keep up with that team, defeating Binghamton University, 77-62, Tonight in the Rose Hill Gym to improve to 10-1 on the year, the best start for the Rams since that 1970-1971 team.

 The Rams were led by a grad student guard Khalid Moorewho netted 17 points, grabbed eight rebounds and had four steals, while a grad student guard Darius Quisenberry added 15 points, four boards and five assists.